motoharu-gosuto/psvcd/README.md

 This will allow to select and write to 1 of 8 data lines while others will be tristate.
 Address of line and read/write mode will be controlled by FT232h.

-## Game cart initialisation bypass section
+## Game cart initialisation bypass section.

 PS Vita game cart requires special initialization sequence before game cart can be read.
 This sequence can not be reproduced at current point.
 Though it is already partially known.